 Starting her life out as a disadvantaged youth participant in a federally funded job training program, Lucyann is determined to assist others in creating a positive career/life direction.
-Lucyann has over 25 years experience in workforce development.
-She has extensive experience with federal, state and local funding administration, program design/development and implementation.
+Lucyann has over 25 years of experience in workforce development.
+She has extensive experience with federal, state, and local funding administration, program design/development and implementation.

-Lucyann has served in a variety of capacities over her career: case manager, career advisor, economic planner and executive director of a local workforce investment board.
+Lucyann has served in a variety of capacities over her career: case manager, career advisor, economic planner, and executive director of a local workforce investment board.
 Lucyann obtained her bachelor’s degree in Business Administration and her master’s degree in Organizational Management from College Misericordia.